The story is hereby released at the eve of the World Camel Day 2018.

 The Attachment of Nomads with camel

 The nomads love their camel very much.
 They call it Temeh in the Mongolian language.
-They use camel for riding, racing, festivals, wool, and also for meat (in rare cases).
+They use camel for milk, riding/racing, festivals, wool, and also for meat (in rare cases).